 Treatments for brain abscess

 The treatment of this infection will vary depending on its severity.
 However, since it is a medical emergency, it will require hospital admission in most cases to avoid risks until the patient's situation is stabilized.

-In the following cases, the recommended treatment will be antibiotics with periodic monitoring by MRI or scans:
+In the following cases, the recommended treatment will be antibiotics with periodic monitoring by by CT or MRI scans: